Skip to main content

 Bootstrap Your Project

 Initialize SPOQ in your project directory.
-This creates skill stubs, templates, and configures the MCP server.
+This scaffolds skills, templates, and the MCP server for your selected agent.
+Pass a comma-separated list (e.g. --agents claude,qwen,codex,cursor) to support several at once.
 See flag options below.

 bash